msrd0/QSL/Contribution.md

 # Contribution

-To contribute to QSL, fork the repository, make changes, and create a pull request.
+To contribute to SPIS, fork the repository, make changes, and create a pull request.
 Please make sure that you use an meaningfull name for your commits (don't call them something like _stuff_ if they change more than a forgotten `&`).
 Also, please respect the following topics: